-What are seed oils and what do they contain?
+What are seed oils, and what do they contain?

 Seed oils come from sunflower, soybean, canola, cottonseed, peanut, safflower, sesame, flaxseeds, etc. These oils have a high amount of omega-3 fatty acids.
 Omega 3s help reduce inflammation throughout the body.
 They also lower cholesterol levels by reducing triglycerides.
-The best way to get enough omega-3s into your diet is through eating fish like salmon, tuna, mackerel, herring, trout, cod, halibut, and sardines.
+The best way to get enough omega-3s into your diet is by eating fish like salmon, tuna, mackerel, herring, trout, cod, halibut, and sardines.
 You should eat at least two servings per week.

 How can you use them in your diet?

 You can add extra virgin olive oil to salads, pasta dishes, soups, stews, stir-fries, bread, muffins, cookies, cakes, pies, pastries, sauces, dressings, dips, spreads, smoothies, oatmeal, yogurt, ice cream, milkshakes, coffee drinks, tea, juices, and even salad dressing.
 Add 1/4 cup of extra virgin olive oil to each meal once or twice daily.
 If you want to ensure you’re getting enough omega-3’s, look for foods labeled “omega-3 enriched” instead of just plain ol’ olive oil.

 Do I need to worry about my intake of seed oils?